Horbury Church in 1791

 Frances Sunderland 1806-1874

 I think the late John and Elizabeth Sunderland would have smiled to see that their daughter Frances had finally found a partner, but she hadn’t forgotten other family ties and had kept her strong bond with her brother George.
-This arrangement was still in place at the time of the 1871 census which also showed Frances’neice, Elizabeth, staying with them in Horbury.
+This arrangement was still in place at the time of the 1871 census which also showed Frances’ neice, Elizabeth, staying with them in Horbury.
 It was here that Elizabeth met William Race.
 Frances died in 1874, shortly before her niece’s marriage to William.
 Henry had already passed away.
 So both had died in their sixties, and their time together had been relatively short.
 But it remains one of the more endearing unions in our family history.
-Nice one Frances and Henry.
+Bless you Frances and Henry.

 George Sunderland 1812-1896

 George was born towards the end of 1812 and christened on the 22nd of November.
-He was the last to leave the family home in the 1850s but then followed his sister Frances to her new home with the Douthwaites.
-He was probably the sort of guy one just liked to have around.
+He was the last to leave the family home in the 1850s but then he followed his sister Frances to her new home with the Douthwaites.
+He was probably the sort of guy that one just liked to have around.
 Following both Frances and Henry’s deaths in the 1870s, he made his home with William Race, and his wife and daughter.
 He was no longer a farmer now but a shoemaker.
 He would be witness to one of our family’s saddest times when William lost both his wife and only daughter within the space of three years.
 More about that in William’s section.
 George was no doubt a shoulder for his nephew-in-law to lean on.

 Quite what became of George after that is not known.
 Perhaps with William re-marrying in 1886, it was time for George to move on.